 Who doesn’t love some self-care, but does the fear of unwanted breakouts and increased skin irritation from your current skin condition put you off having a facial?
-As a skin health specialist I do hear from clients suffering with specific skin issues that they were at first ‘anxious’ that a facial wouldn’t be able to help them to truly address their skin condition, however a skin health specialist with their progressive skin knowledge, refined treatment skill set and professional skincare products, can do so much more than just a relaxing treatment with some superficial hydration for your skin.
+As a skin health specialist I often hear from clients suffering with specific skin issues that they were at first ‘anxious’ that a facial wouldn’t be able to help them to truly address their skin condition, however a skin health specialist with their progressive skin knowledge, refined treatment skill set and professional skincare products, can do so much more for your skin than just a relaxing treatment with some superficial hydration.

-Skin health research and its associated molecular and cellular processes and even genetic data tells us that, the sooner an individual establishes a protective and supportive skin care routine with the right active ingredients for their skin condition, the better and more pleasing their long term skin health will be, both in terms of aging and managing unwanted skin conditions such as, severe dryness, acne, rosacea and hyperpigmentation.
+Skin health research suggests that, the sooner an individual establishes a protective and supportive skin care routine with the right active ingredients for their skin condition, the better and more pleasing their long term skin health will be, both in terms of aging and managing unwanted skin conditions such as, severe dryness, acne, rosacea and hyperpigmentation.

 When you visit a skin health specialist it’s not ‘just a facial’; it’s access to up to date corrective skincare advice based on scientific understanding; a tailored professional treatment and the ongoing support required to help you achieve ‘your best skin’ and to help free you from your unwanted skin maladies.

 An advanced in-depth facial treatment starts with a thorough client consultation and skin analysis.

 Establishing background on lifestyle, current skincare habits and health of each client is incredibly important to help the specialist better-understand any intrinsic and extrinsic factors that may be having a negative impact on the skin.
 Armed with this information, product and treatment choices can be accurately selected to benefit the client’s specific skin needs, rather than just providing a generic facial menu treatment and product selection from a standard set of skincare formulations.